How to Move an EC2 Instance to a Different Region (us-east-1 to ap-northeast-2)

 --region us-east-1

-# Wait until stopped
+# Wait until the instance is stopped

 aws ec2 wait instance-stopped \